Introduction About GATE ECE 2023

 - Graduate Aptitude Test in Engineering (GATE) is a National-Level postgraduate engineering entrance exam for engineering graduate students.
 Usually, this is conducted by Indian Institute of Science, Bangalore and 7 other Indian Institute of Technology (IIT) located across India.

-- This time it is IIT Kharagpur that is going to conduct the GATE 2022.
-IIT Kharagpur has released the syllabus for GATE Electronics and Communication Engineering 2022.
+- This time it is IIT Kanpur that is going to conduct the GATE 2023.
+IIT Kanpur has released the syllabus for GATE Electronics and Communication Engineering 2023.

 - Candidates who are appearing for GATE from Electronics and Communication Engineering discipline can refer the syllabus before they start their preparation.

-Here is the list of topics and sub-topics for each subject that needs to be covered for the GATE 2022 Computer Science and Information Technology Exam.
+Here is the list of topics and sub-topics for each subject that needs to be covered for the GATE 2023 Electronics & Communication Engineering Exam.
 Make sure the candidates get to know the following sections:

 Table: Exam Details